Nursing (543)

 543-109 - Nursing Complex Health Alterations I

-Prepares students to expand knowledge from previous courses in caring for clients across the lifespan with alterations in cardiovascular, respiratory, endocrine and hematologic systems, as well as clients with fluid/electrolyte and acid-base imbalance and alterations in comfort.
+Complex Health Alterations I prepares the learner to provide and evaluate care for patients across the lifespan with alterations in cardiovascular, respiratory, endocrine, and hematologic systems as well as patients with fluid/electrolyte and acid-base imbalance, and alterations in comfort.
 (Prerequisites: Core ADN Program Student; 543-105 Nursing Health Alterations; 543-106 Nursing Health Promotion; 543-107 Nursing: Clinical Care Across the Lifespan; 543-108 Nursing: Introduction to Clinical Care Management, 806-179 Advanced Anatomy and Physiology.
 Completion of or concurrent enrollment in 806-197 Microbiology)

 3 Credit hours